Improve Process Improvement

 Master Black Belt, Chrysler Black Belt Core Group

-“Most issues go through the path of not needing (statistical) tools now.
-We like to think we are reserving our (statistical) tools (to when needed and) preventing a waste of our time.”
+“Most issues (75-80%) go through the path of not needing (statistical) tools now.
+We like to think we are reserving our (statistical) tools (to when needed and) preventing wasting time and resources.
+Making needed changes quicker is another plus.”

 Master Black Belt, Chrysler Black Belt Core Group